 LGBT RIGHTS: Consensual same-sex sexual relations are criminalized in South Sudan with penalties up to 10 years’ imprisonment.
 If non-consensual, the penalty is up to 14 years imprisonment.
 There are no reports that this law was enforced during this year.
 Societal discrimination against lesbian, gay, bisexual, and transgender (LGBT) persons is widespread, and there are no known LGBT organizations.
 While there are no reports of specific incidents of discrimination or abuse during this year, stigma could have been a factor in preventing incidents from being reported.
 For further information on Lesbian, Gay, Bisexual, and Transgender (LGBT) travel, please read our Information for LGBT Travelers page.

-Travelers should carry and use insect repellents containing either 20% DEET, picaridin, oil of lemon eucalyptus or IR3535.
+Travelers should carry and use CDC recommended insect repellents containing either 20% DEET, picaridin, oil of lemon eucalyptus, or IR3535.
 Treating clothing and tents with permethrin and sleeping in screened or air conditioned rooms under insecticide-impregnated mosquito nets will help diminish bites from mosquitoes as well ticks, fleas, chiggers, etc, some of which may also carry infections.

-Yellow Fever is spread by day biting mosquitoes (as opposed to the night biting malaria carrying mosquitoes).
-Yellow Fever, although rare among travelers, can be severe or fatal in about 10% of those infected.
-It can be nearly 100% prevented through use of the Yellow Fever vaccine.
-Although not required for entry into South Sudan, all those 9 months or older should be immunized prior to arrival.
+Yellow fever is spread by day biting mosquitoes (as opposed to the night biting malaria carrying mosquitoes).
+Yellow fever, although rare among travelers, can be severe or fatal in about 10% of those infected.
+It can be nearly 100% prevented through use of the yellow fever vaccine which is recommended for all those over 9 months old.
+Although not required for entry into South Sudan, proof of yellow fever vaccination may be required when exiting the country, as most countries with direct flights from South Sudan, including Kenya and Ethiopia, require yellow fever immunization for all passengers arriving from South Sudan.
+AAll those nine months or older should be immunized prior to arrival.

 All routine US immunizations should also be up to date prior to arrival in South Sudan.
 This includes measles, mumps, rubella, chicken pox, Hepatitis A and tetanus, all of which are more common in South Sudan than in the US.
 Additionally it is also recommended that all travelers receive typhoid immunization.
 Hepatitis B immunization is recommended for those with possible sexual contact or who may have blood contamination through use of needles, tattoos or piercings or any medical procedures.

-Meningococcal meningitis is much more common than in the US and immunization with the quadrivalent meningococcal vaccine should be given to all children and health care workers, and it should be considered for all adults,especially in the dry season of December through June.
+Meningococcal meningitis is much more common than in the United States and immunization with the quadrivalent meningococcal vaccine should be given to all children and health care workers, and it should be considered for all adults, especially in the dry season of December through June.

 Rabies immunization is recommended for all travelers staying for more than four weeks, traveling to remote, rural areas, or expecting exposure to animals.
 Even in urban areas dogs may have rabies.
 Bites and scratches from dogs, bats or other mammals should immediately be cleaned with soap and water and checked by a medical provider to determine if additional rabies immunization is warranted.